Lolfreak/Steam-Games-Analysis/README.md

 - [HistGradientBoostingRegressor](https://scikit-learn.org/stable/modules/ensemble.html) (Histogram Gradient Boosting) - A boosting regressor which uses an ensemble machine learning algorithm.
 ## Conclusion
 - We have found out that there are 5 main factors that affects average playtime which makes games popular.
 These 5 factors are Owners, Workshop, Multiplayer, Trading Cards and Age.
 We will omit Owners and Age as it is not a factor that can be used to work on new games.
 - We would recommend businesses and investors to work on new games that are able to satisfy these 3 factors which are, the game has to be a multiplayer game, the game has to provide or have a community workshop and also have trading cards.
-These will ensure that the new game will have all the popular factors which attracts gamers.
-This will exponentially increase the chance on making the next popular game.
+This will ensure that the new game will have all the popular factors which attracts gamers.
+Thus, this will exponentially increase the chance on making the next popular game.
 ## Lessons Learned
 - Learn how to use regex (Regular Expression) to allow us to remove certain words on a string
 ## References